---enable-libname=auto # the static-build enable, or the lack of a system library causes a build --enable-libname=no # this forces the thirdpary build this forces no thirdparty build
+--enable-libname=auto # the static-build enable, or the lack of a system library causes a build --enable-libname=yes # this forces the thirdparty build --enable-libname=no # this forces no thirdparty build

 Ffmpeg is a "strongly connected component" in the build linkage and widely influences the cinelerra library demands.
-It is possible to make small additions to the ffmpeg configuration step using the environment varaiable FFPMEG\EXTRA\CFG.
+It is possible to make small additions to the ffmpeg configuration step using the environment varaiable FFPMEG_EXTRA_CFG.
 For example, to eliminate the use of libvdpau (an nvidia support library) in the ffmpeg configuration step after you have determined that it is causing an error, use: